govau/service-manual/content/content-strategy/balance-user-business/engage-understand-business/meet.md

 Remember that your stakeholders will need to follow policy and legislation.
 They may also have a fixed deadline to publish content.

 Make sure you and your team understand their business needs.
 Factor these needs into your content strategy.

+To increase awareness in your team about business needs, you can:
+- encourage learning and development opportunities for your team.
+For example, training courses on engaging stakeholders or project management
+- empower your content team to engage regularly with stakeholders and understand their needs